slidevjs/slidev/docs/guide/exporting.md

 ### Executable path

-You can set the browser executable path for playwright using `--executable-path`
+You can set the browser executable path for Playwright using `--executable-path`

 ```bash
 $ slidev export --executable-path [path_to_chromium]